 The braces must be anchored, so the dentist will be putting metal bands around the back molars.
 Some twisting or pressure will be experienced when the dentist is maneuvering the band onto the molar, and you can let your dentist know if it feels uncomfortable.
 He or she can adjust the band to make it comfortable.

-The dentist will attach the archwire to the brackets after they are firmly in place with the bands.
+The dentist in houston will attach the archwire to the brackets after they are firmly in place with the bands.
 This will be accomplished by wrapping a small ligature around each bracket to hold the wire in place.
-Many people consider the rubber bands the fun part of having braces because they have an option to choose any color they want.
+Many people consider rubber bands the fun part of having braces because they have an option to choose any color they want.
 The dentist thereafter snips the end of the archwire, ensuring it is not touching the gums and the back of the mouth.

 You will likely experience some discomfort within the first couple of hours after the braces are put on.
 You may also experience pain when you are eating and have a headache or jaw discomfort for several days following the procedure.